-On February 7, 2018, we borrowed an additional \$8.0 million under the term B loan facility portion of the credit facility.
-After receipt of the \$8.0 million, we had a total of \$24.5 million outstanding under the credit facility, which bears interest at a floating interest rate equal to the greater of 7.95% or LIBOR plus 6.9% per annum.
-All amounts borrowed under the credit facility are interest-only through March 1, 2019, after which monthly payments of principal and interest are due through March 1, 2022; provided that the interest-only period will be extended to March 1, 2020 if we have revenue, measured on a trailing 12-month basis as of December 31, 2018, of at least \$25 million.
-We met this trailing revenue measurement and, accordingly, the interest-only period is extended to March 1, 2020, after which payments of interest and principal will be payable in 24 consecutive monthly installments.
-In connection with this borrowing, we issued 233,577 ten-year warrants to purchase Series F preferred shares of stock at an exercise price of \$1.37 per share.
+In February 2018, we borrowed an additional \$8.0 million under the term B loan facility portion of the credit facility.
+After receipt of the \$8.0 million, we had a total of \$24.5 million outstanding under the credit facility, which bore interest at a floating interest rate equal to the greater of 7.95% or LIBOR plus 6.9% per annum.
+All amounts borrowed under the credit facility were interest-only through March 1, 2020, after which monthly payments of principal and interest were due through February 1, 2022.
+In connection with this borrowing, we issued 233,577 tenyear warrants to purchase Series F preferred shares of stock at an exercise price of \$1.37 per share.